 He is the 2016-17 Benedum Distinguished Scholar in Social and Behavioral Sciences at WVU.
 He is the recipient of the 2022 Peter Sloane Award for his research contributions to European sports economics.
 He served as the President of the Eastern Economic Association in 2021-2022.

-His research on the economics and financing of professional sports and the economics of gambling has been published in academic journals in economics and policy analysis, including the Journal of Urban Economics, the Journal of Policy Analysis and Management, the Journal of Regional Science, the Journal of Economic Behavior and Organization, Empirical Economics, Public Finance Review, and Regional Science and Urban Economics.
+His research on the economics and financing of professional sports and the economics of gambling has been published in academic journals in economics and policy analysis, including the Journal of Urban Economics, the Journal of Law, Economics & Organization, the Journal of Policy Analysis and Management, the Journal of Regional Science, the Journal of Economic Behavior and Organization, Empirical Economics, Public Finance Review, and Regional Science and Urban Economics.
 He has published more than 100 papers in peer-reviewed journals in economics and public policy.
 He is the co-editor of the three volume The Business of Sport, a comprehensive examination of sports business, economics, and finance which was named an Outstanding Business Reference Source by the Business Reference Sources Committee of the American Library Association.

 He twice testified before the United States Congress on the economic impact of professional sports teams and facilities.
 He has also testified before the Massachusetts legislature and Washington DC City Council on the financing of sports facilities.
 In 2014 he co-authored a report with economists from the Brattle Group for the Governor’s Office of the Commonwealth of Massachusetts evaluating taxpayer liabilities associated with hosting the 2024 Olympic Games; the Boston 2024 Olympic Bid was terminated shortly after the report was issued.